Understanding the Titration

 REDOX TITRATIONS

-Redox reaction is also known as oxidation-reduction reaction.
-The titration uses reactions that happen as a result of electron transfers between reacting solutions that are either oxidizing or reducing agents.
+Scientists (or Chemists) often abbreviate oxidation-reduction reactions as redox reactions.
+Titration uses reactions that happen as a result of electron transfers between reacting solutions that are either oxidizing or reducing agents.

 COMPLEXOMETRIC TITRATIONS

 A weakly dissociated complex substance is created by titrating a metal-ion solution with a complexing agent.
-Titration with ethylene- diamine tetra acetic acid (EDTA) is often used.
+Analysts often use ethylene-diamine tetraacetic acid (EDTA) titration to determine metal ion concentrations.

 Ag + 2 CN → [Ag(CN)2]